wibbuffey/manifesto/index.md

      with the real world.
 Among primitive peoples the things that children are trained to do tend to be in reasonable harmony with natural human impulses.
-     Among the American Indians, for example, boys were trained in active outdoor pursuits—

-just the sort of thing that boys like.
+     Among the American Indians, for example, boys were trained in active outdoor pursuits—just the sort of thing that boys like.
 But in our society children are pushed into studying technical subjects, which most do grudgingly.

 116. Because of the constant pressure that the system exerts to modify human behavior, there is a gradual increase in the number of people who cannot or will